The Apocalypse of Settler Colonialism: Synopsis

 The book argues that the emergence of settler colonialism in this period was driven by the need to solve the crisis of overproduction in Europe, which led to the creation of a new economic system based on slavery, white supremacy, and capitalism.
-Horne traces the roots of this system to the English Civil War and the colonization of Ireland, and shows how the exploitation of Native American and African labor was central to the development of the colonial economy.
+Horne traces the roots of this system to the Wars of the Three Kingdoms and the Cromwellian conquest of Ireland, and shows how the exploitation of Native American and African labor was central to the development of colonial economies.

 Horne also examines the role of religion, specifically Puritanism, in the colonization process, arguing that the ideology of white supremacy was rooted in religious beliefs and used to justify the exploitation of non-white labor.
 He also explores the ways in which resistance to settler colonialism and slavery developed, including the actions of enslaved Africans, Native Americans, and European indentured servants.

 Overall, Horne's book analyses the historical roots of settler colonialism and the interconnectedness of capitalism, white supremacy, and slavery in the colonial period.
+Focusing on the Eastern Seaboard of North America, the Caribbean, Africa, and Great Britain, Horne provides a well-researched, distressing account of the catastrophic loss and suffering.